 Seriously, the UCSB Undergraduate Journal of History welcomes undergraduate-authored papers on any historical subject.

 - All papers submitted to be considered for publication should have been completed as part of a student’s undergraduate course work at an accredited degree-granting institution.
-Recent graduates may submit their work so long as it is within 12 months of receiving their degree (so, no later than Spring 2019).
+Recent graduates may submit their work so long as it is within 12 months of receiving their degree.

 - Submissions must have received the equivalent of an A- grade or higher.